GWYNEDD COUNCIL HAVE DECLARED A CLIMATE EMERGENCY, and for many years nearby

 Bell wreck of 1709.
 The sculpture represents three generations of

 fishermen.
-The Bronze Bell shipwreck exhibition may be
+In the tourist season the Bronze Bell shipwreck exhibition may be

 "Gollum" by Frank Cocksey